nanopb/nanopb/docs/concepts.rst

                                                                                 | Person_data_t data;
 =============================================================================== =======================

 The maximum lengths are checked in runtime.
 If string/bytes/array exceeds the allocated length, *pb_decode* will return false.

+Note: for the *bytes* datatype, the field length checking may not be exact.
+The compiler may add some padding to the *pb_bytes_t* structure, and the nanopb runtime doesn't know how much of the structure size is padding.
+Therefore it uses the whole length of the structure for storing data, which is not very smart but shouldn't cause problems.
+In practise, this means that if you specify *(nanopb).max_size=5* on a *bytes* field, you may be able to store 6 bytes there.
+For the *string* field type, the length limit is exact.

 Field callbacks
 ===============